 The legendary name in luxury Japanese dining has finally graced the Crescent City, bringing its signature sophistication to the newly unveiled Caesars as a quintessential splurge destination.
 The space exudes refined elegance while the menu delivers Chef Nobu Matsuhisa's greatest hits—from the decadent Toro tartare with caviar to the iconic Black Cod with Miso.
 Pillowy Wagyu dumplings and ethereal lobster tempura further demonstrate why Nobu remains the gold standard in contemporary Japanese cuisine, offering a special-occasion experience worth every penny in a city already famous for its exceptional dining.

 In a historic 19th century French-Creole building, you will find rich interiors, beautiful chandeliers, and attentive service.
 The two-story wine room is a major draw for wine connoisseurs.
-The unique menu offers tastings and a la carte options.
+The unique menu offers a multi-course tasting menus at different price points.

 Gautreau’s Restaurant is a hidden gem in Uptown New Orleans, offering a dining experience that is both sophisticated and delightfully unpretentious.
 The French-inspired cuisine is exquisite, with each dish crafted from the finest ingredients and presented with flair.
 It’s the kind of place where you can enjoy a romantic dinner or celebrate with friends, all while savoring some of the best food the city has to offer.